irsbugs/irsbugs.github.io/history/index.md

 ## Creation of this WLUG Website

 This website has been created using the Python based [Nikola](https://getnikola.com/) *Static Site Generator*.
-This is open source software and you may view the github repository for the [source code](https://github.com/getnikola/nikola).
+This is open source software and you may view the GitHub repository for the [source code](https://github.com/getnikola/nikola).

 The source files used for *Nikola* to build this website reside at the WLUG repository wlug.github.io [src branch](https://github.com/irsbugs/wlug.github.io/tree/src), while the website html files reside in the [main branch](https://github.com/irsbugs/wlug.github.io)

-Those with access to the WLUG repository wlug.github.io may have a local [git](https://en.wikipedia.org/wiki/Git) folder that holds a copy of the source and main website files.
-These files may then be edited to enhance the website and using the *nokola gihub_deploy* bash command the files on github are updated.
+Those with access to the WLUG repository wlug.github.io may have a local [Git](https://en.wikipedia.org/wiki/Git) folder that holds a copy of the source and main website files.
+These files may then be edited to enhance the website and using the *nokola github_deploy* bash command the files on GitHub are updated.

 GitHub also provide web-hosting service and this WLUG website is accessed via [https://wlug.github.io](https://irsbugs.github.io).

 Using a [CNAME record](https://en.wikipedia.org/wiki/CNAME_record) the DNS is able to map **wlug.org.nz** to **wlug.github.io**.
-Users connecting to **https://wlug.org.nz** will be unaware that they are connected to a github hosted website.
+Users connecting to **https://wlug.org.nz** will be unaware that they are connected to a GitHub hosted website.

 Another feature of GitHub is that using a browser a change may be made to the website source code.
 For example a change of phone number.
 Upon committing the change, GitHub will run the Nikola updating process.
 After a few minutes the web-site will be updated.
-This is done by the workflow [yaml code](https://getnikola.com/blog/automating-nikola-rebuilds-with-github-actions.html) in the src branch file .github/workflows/main.yml.
+This is done by the [workflow yaml code](https://getnikola.com/blog/automating-nikola-rebuilds-with-github-actions.html) in the src branch file .github/workflows/main.yml.